Keffals

-Clara Sorrenti (born March 25, 1994), better known as Keffals, is a Canadian Twitch streamer, transgender activist, left-wing political commentator and former candidate of the Communist Party of Canada.

-Sorrenti, who transitioned as a teenager, began engaging in transgender activism after Texas Governor Greg Abbott instructed Texas state agencies to treat gender-affirming medical treatments (such as puberty blockers or hormone treatments) for transgender youths as child abuse.
+Clara Sorrenti (born March 25, 1994), better known as Keffals, is a Canadian Twitch streamer, transgender activist, and left-wing political commentator.
+She began advocating transgender rights after Texas Governor Greg Abbott instructed Texas state agencies to treat gender-affirming medical treatments for transgender youths (such as puberty blockers or hormone treatments) as child abuse.
 She has commentated on her experiences as a trans woman and has hosted people such as Chelsea Manning on her stream.

+Sorrenti was previously a member of the Communist Party of Canada and contested two elections under the party banner.
+She was also an organizer for the Young Communist League of Canada.
+She has since ended her affiliation with both groups.

-In 2022, Sorrenti became the subject of a loosely-organized harassment campaign, primarily from Kiwi Farms, with internet trolls using her dead name while filing false police reports, pizza bombing her residence, and organizing a number of swattings.
+In 2022, Sorrenti became the subject of a loosely organized harassment campaign that she has attributed to Kiwi Farms, with internet trolls using her deadname while filing false police reports, pizza bombing her residence, and organizing a number of swattings.

 Early life

 When growing up, Sorrenti played video games such as Team Fortress 2 and Garry's Mod using the online handle "Keffals".
 By the age of 12, she realized that she was transgender.
 In 2013, when she was 18, she traveled to Thailand with her parents to receive gender-affirming surgery.
 She attended the University of Western Ontario.